mia-platform/distribution/addons/prometheus-operator/monitoring-stack/README.md

 # Monitoring Stack for Prometheus Operator

-This add-on defines a defautl monitoring stack needed to export the metrics of the cluster.
+This add-on defines a default monitoring stack needed to export the metrics of the cluster.
 It configures `Prometheus` and `Alertmanager` custom resources, `NetworkPolicy` for reaching the new stack and for monitoring all the workloads present in the Prometheus Operator namespace.